Katzenwerfer/AutoCAIN_batch/README.md

 There is also a .bat that deletes the cache if you are too lazy to do it yourself

 ## To do list:
+-Add option to select output folder in ftv

 -Maybe add option to select an output folder like DAIN-APP

--Add option to select output folder in ftv

 -Maybe add support to input frames folder

--Add option to input your own cain extra argumments or more options indeed
+-Add option to input your own cain extra argumments
+	or more options indeed

 -Add option to input your own ffmpeg command in ftv
 	or more options indeed

+-Add dain vulkan

 -Implement a menu in general